RosettaCommons/documentation/full-options-list.md

 <dt><b>-ignore_unrecognized_res</b> \<Boolean\></dt>
 <dd>Do not abort if unknown residues are found in PDB file;  instead, ignore them.
 Note this implies -in:ignore_waters<br/>Default: false<br/></dd>
 <dt><b>-ignore_waters</b> \<Boolean\></dt>
 <dd>Ignore HOH residues found in PDB file.
-Note: HOH residues, and waters in general, are incompatible with the default solvation model (LK).<br/>Default: true<br/></dd>
+Note: HOH residues, and waters in general, are incompatible with the default solvation model (LK).
+Make sure to use -beta instead.<br/>Default: true<br/></dd>
 <dt><b>-water_type_if_unspecified</b> \<String\></dt>
 <dd>The name of the water residue type to use if the specific water type is not specified in the input file.<br/>Default: ""<br/></dd>
 <dt><b>-guarantee_no_DNA</b> \<Boolean\></dt>